devcarron/blackjack-python/README.md

 ``pip install -r requirements.txt``

-Afterwards just run `python3 bot.py` and if done right, you'll be left with a working bot.
+Afterwards just run `python3 bot.py` and if done right, you'll be left with a working bot

 ### 2.)
 Docker
 This project also contains a `Dockerfile` as well as a pre-built [Docker image](https://hub.docker.com/repository/docker/0rickyy0/blackjackbot) hosted on the official Docker Hub.